Shamanthkrishna/WebDevTutorialProjects/README.md

 8. **QR Code Generator**
    - A simple web application that generates QR codes based on user input.
 Users can enter text or a URL to create a corresponding QR code, which is then displayed on the page.

+9. **Toast Notification System**
+    - This project implements a toast notification or also caled as Snack Bar system using HTML, CSS, and JavaScript.
+It provides visual feedback for different types of messages (success, error, invalid) through animated toast messages that appear in the bottom-right corner of the screen.

 ...